AlxHnr/nano-backup/README.md

 ### How do I tell it to do automatic backups once a day?

 You can't.
 This is the task of tools like cron.
-But doing so would completely defeat the purpose of using nano-backup in the first place.
-Nano-backup was written for precise and explicit backups, providing full control over changes.
-If you still want to go the cron-way, make sure to log the output to get a useful changelog.

 ### Does it support encrypted backups?